-At the end of each semester, the program specialist in 417A Ag Hall will email the Student Progress Report form to all graduate students.
-All graduate students should complete the form, have the advisor sign it, and return to the specialist by the designated date.
+At the end of each semester, the Academic Program Coordinator in 227 Ag Hall will email the Student Progress Report form to all graduate students.
+All graduate students should complete the form, have the advisor sign it, and return to the Academic Program Coordinator by the designated date.
 The department head reviews each form and it is filed in the student file.
 If a form is not completed, a note will be added to the student file for future reference for the department head and others.
 This report is an expected part of the student's continued participation in the department's graduate program.